 Our business development consultancy can help you to:

 Get in front of new targets and win more work

-Gone are the days where firms can rely on one or two rainmakers to grow.
-In order for a marketing and business development strategy to be successful, all the professionals in the firm need to have an understanding of the part they play in driving that success.
+Gone are the days when firms can rely on one or two rainmakers to grow.
+For a marketing and business development strategy to be successful, all the professionals in the firm need to understand the part they play in driving that success.
 Getting buy-in at all levels will have a major impact.

-Business development can mean different things to different professional services organisations.
+Business development can mean be used differently in each organisation.
 For some it means sales, for others sales support.
-Some use it interchangeably with marketing, others use the term practice development.
+Some use it interchangeably with marketing, others use the term ‘practice development’.
 Client development overlaps – for others it means the same thing.
 Little wonder then that confusion reigns supreme in this area!

-Central to any business development plan is having the right touch points in place.
-In order to make sure that you have the right touch points in place you need to understand who your clients are and what you are trying to achieve.
+Central to any business development plan is having the right touchpoints in place.
+To make sure that you have the right touchpoints you need to understand who your clients are and what you are trying to achieve.

 There are multiple tactics that can be employed as part of a business development plan: networking, referrals, speaking at events, content (online and off), social media, podcasts, webinars - all have a cost attached and all should be considered as part of a wider strategy.
-They should all come back to the client you are looking to attract.
+Whatever events programme you choose, they should all come back to the client you are looking to attract.

 Our consultants are experienced at supporting professional services companies.
-We can help from big showstoppers, to organising client entertainment or intimate round-tables.
+We can help from big showstoppers to organising client entertainment or intimate roundtables.
 Unsure which you need?
-We can help you plan an events calendar which gets you in front of the right people – so you can focus on what’s important, the relationship.
+We can help you plan an events calendar that gets you in front of the right people – so you can focus on what’s important, the relationship.